sungjuGit/PyTorch-and-Vision-for-Raspberry-Pi-4B/README.md

 # PyTorch-and-Vision-for-Raspberry-Pi-4B

-Wheel files for installing Pytorch 1.4.0 and Pytorch version 0.5.0 on Raspberry Pi 4B
+Wheel files for installing Pytorch 1.4.0 and Pytorch Vision version 0.5.0 on Raspberry Pi 4B

+Newer versions (Pytorch 1.9 and Pytorch Vision version 0.9) are by CW-B-W (https://github.com/CW-B-W) and added here for your convenience.
+They were not verified by us.

+Please direct all inquiries about these newer versions to CW-B-W.

 To install (assuming all the dependencies have already been installed)